-The prints pay homage to regarded Mexican illustrators like Jose Guadalupe Posada, who practiced between 1851 and 1913.
-His political illustrations are known globally, and Posada has a reputation of being the “printmaker to the Mexican people”.
+The prints pay homage to renowned Mexican illustrators like Jose Guadalupe Posada, who lived between 1851 and 1913.
+His political illustrations are known globally, and Posada has a reputation of being the “printmaker to the Mexican people."

-This print depicts the Virgin of Guadalupe appearing in an agave print, with townspeople praying to the agave.
-The print is blown up via silk screen and printed three feet wide, perfect for the home of any agave-lover.
+This print, "Our Lady of Maguey," depicts the Virgin of Guadalupe appearing in an agave plant, with townspeople praying to the agave.
+The image is blown up via silk screen and printed three feet wide, perfect for the home of any agave-lover.
 Sacred MX has Posada’s entire agave series.

 Why Trust Liquor.com?